MiguelCastillo/pakit/README.md

 }
 ```

 Bundle splitting is fundamentally based on pattern matching.
 Meaning that you can build matching rules that determine how bundles are split up.
-The example below splits out modules that match the names "jquery" and "react".
+The example below splits out modules that match the names "jquery" and "react", and the bundle is written to `dist/requery.js`.

 ``` javascript
 {